 He already faces charges in connection with “commissions” he allegedly received from Gaston Savoi’s Intaka Holdings for ensuring the company was awarded hugely inflated tenders by the Northern Cape health department.

-The M&G has seen a sworn affidavit by De Water, the treasury’s deputy director of forensic audit services, to the Hawks setting out the case against some of the Trifecta accused.
+has seen a sworn affidavit by De Water, the treasury’s deputy director of forensic audit services, to the Hawks setting out the case against some of the Trifecta accused.

 In the affidavit De Water states that with the connivance of government officials, the Trifecta group concluded 30 lease agreements with Northern Cape government entities that broke every procurement rule.